PrimeAPI/gnome-advanced-shortcuts/README.md

 3. **Test your commands**: Make sure commands work in a terminal before adding them to the configuration
 4. **Use meaningful icons**: Icons help quickly identify actions in search results
 5. **Keep descriptions concise**: They appear in search results, so make them informative but brief
+6. **Leverage web search**: Don't worry about covering every possible search - the built-in Google and ChatGPT search will handle anything else

 ## Troubleshooting